FOREX-Yen hits 5-week low vs dollar, euro stuck for now

 By Hideyuki Sano

-versus the dollar on Monday after a surge in U.S. bond yields
+lows versus the dollar on Monday after surge in U.S. bond yields

 last week, while the euro was sluggish versus the dollar in